TrungLeDangThanh/news-summarizer/README.md

 # news-summarizer
-Learning OpenAI Assistant API and REST API
+This is a continuation of my project personal-trainer.
+Here I use OpenAI Assistant API client library and REST API HTTP Request to newsapi.org to build a News Summarizer chatbot.